Skip to content

 Success on Oklahoma’s Black Mesa

-After getting denied in Kansas, I found success on Oklahoma’s Black Mesa, the official first of my 2021 Summer Series of State Highpoints.
+After getting denied in Kansas, I found success on Oklahoma’s Black Mesa, which became the official first summit of my 2021 Summer Series of State Highpoints.

 This hike is not hard, but getting to it could be.
 More on that later.
 The weather had finally cleared up after a several days of record rain.
 In fact, the attendant at the gas station in Boise City told us their parking lot was full of Storm Chasers over the weekend.
 Apparently a tornado whipped through this area knocking out power, causing people to take cover in storm shelters.
 I’m glad we weren’t here for that.
 Although, it would have made for another interesting experience to compliment Kansas.